rairosul/UCCR/UCCR_overview.md

 **Process**: Refers to UrbanCode Deploy application processes.
 In UrbanCode Deploy, processes define automation activities, such as deploying components.
 In {{site.data.keyword.uccr_short}}, when you run UrbanCode Deploy tasks, you select the process.
 You can select the process when you create the task or at run time.

 **Tag**: A tag is a label that you can apply to tasks or releases.
-When applied to tasks, tags can determine task applicablity for a given deployment.
+When applied to tasks, tags can determine task applicability for a given deployment.
 When applied to releases, tags can be used to organize and filter releases.

 **Task group**: You can combine two or more tasks into a task group.
 When you form a group, you define the group's execution pattern, either sequential or parallel.